Unaffordability of Post-Rape Care

 Tip: Role Plays

 Role-playing in sport is a great way to examine and learn about real life situations especially in relation to SRHR.
 Role-plays can be more interesting and fun than talking about situations, and everyone – role-players and audience – can learn a lot through the performance.
 They help participants develop an awareness of how others see situations and give them a chance to try out new ways of dealing with situations.
-Goal Programme uses role plays to create situations where peers might be negatively influential and then asks girls to role play, practicing different responses to the situation.
+Role playing creates situations where peers might be negatively influential but then asks girls to practice different responses to the situation.

 • Opposition to Comprehensive Sexuality Education